The Eucharist and the Eternal Sacrifice of Christ: The Cross, Eternity, and the Mystery of the Eucharist - Full Book Free

 Divine action does not behave this way.

 When God acts within creation, He does so without ceasing to be eternal.
 His actions are not absorbed into time and then lost to Him.
-What God does in history remains present to Him eternally — not as a repeated act, but as an abiding reality.
+What God does in history remains present to Him eternally, not as a repeated act, but as an abiding reality.
+This is not because time is ignored, but because time is held.
 God does not move through moments.
 Moments are present to Him.

 This is why the Church speaks of the Cross with both finality and immediacy.
-It does not suggest that Christ is still suffering, nor that the sacrifice is ongoing in the sense of a repetition; yet, it refuses to speak as though the Cross were sealed away in the past.
+It does not suggest that Christ is still suffering, nor that the sacrifice is ongoing in the sense of a repetition; yet, it refuses to speak as though the Cross were sealed away in the past, detached from the present life of God.
 The Cross stands before the Father as what it truly is: the full self-offering of the Son, complete, sufficient, and eternally present.

 The language of Scripture reflects this tension without resolving it.
 Christ dies once.
 And yet He is spoken of as eternally offered.
 The Lamb is slain, and yet He stands.
 The sacrifice is finished, and yet it is effective now.
 Scripture does not attempt to reconcile these statements by explanation.
 It presents them together as truth.